postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-scim.md

 Currently, Postman does not support the following provisioning features:

-* Update user attributes other than name (e.g. email)
 * Push groups
 * Import groups
 * Push/sync password updates
+* Push user attribute updates from Okta to Postman other than name
+* Pull user attribute updates from Postman to Okta

 ## Enabling SCIM provisioning